top of page

 As with any financial commitment there are risks associated with Bridging Loans.
 These include not being able to execute your exit strategy and overrunning the original term of the Bridging Loan.
 In this instance, lenders may be able to charge you penalties, higher interest rate or even repossess the asset.
 This means it is important that you consider your options very carefully and also take independent legal advice.

 MRG Private Clients LTD is authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register under reference 797843.
-The guidance and/or advice contained within this website is subject to the UK regulatory regime, and is therefore targeted at consumers based in the UK.

-The Financial Conduct Authority does not regulate some forms of buy-to-let mortgages.
 As a mortgage is secured against your home or property, it could be repossessed if you do not keep up the mortgage repayments.
 A lifetime mortgage will be secured against your home.
 Think carefully before securing other debts against your home.

 MENU